Arceus26/Projects/README.md

 Summer Practice – Evolution of Desertified Areas in Romania Held at ICAM, this project focused on identifying and analyzing desertified areas in Romania using GIS data and Sentinel-2 satellite imagery.
 It involved hands-on experience in Python-based data processing, testing spectral formulas to detect affected zones, and contributed to developing essential skills in remote sensing and geospatial analysis.

+Centralized Blockchain Bridge – A project involving the development of a web-based bridge between two local blockchains: Ethereum and Sui.
+It includes smart contracts on both chains for a custom token and supports wallet authentication and token transfers via burn-and-mint logic.
+The application connects MetaMask and Suiet, enabling cross-chain token operations.